 A Bachelor of Science degree in Materials Science and Engineering from the University of North Texas will prepare you to enter fast-emerging fields with relatively high starting salaries.
-Students who earn the degree enjoy being part of a close-knit professional community that bridges disciplines, such as applied physics and chemistry, in order to solve complex engineering problems.
+UNT is one of only two universities in Texas that offers a bachelor's degree in this field.

-The department houses two National Science Foundation Industry/University Cooperative Research Centers ó the Center for Advanced Non-Ferrous Structural Alloys and the Center for Friction Stir Processing.
+In addition to numerous research labs, the department supports the Center for Advanced Non-Ferrous Structural Alloys and the Center for Friction Stir Processing.
 The Institute for Science and Engineering Simulation conducts jet engine research that aids the Air Force in developing next generation aircraft.

 Located 4.5 miles north of the main campus and serviced by a free shuttle, Discovery Park houses the College of Engineering and the Department of Materials Science and Engineering.
 This 300-acre research facility pulls together academic laboratories, offices and classrooms to maximize the potential for creativity, collaboration and technology innovation.

 Our small classes average 20 students, allowing you to receive personal attention from faculty members and have meaningful interactions with your peers.
 Our lab classes average 12 students, which are further segmented into smaller lab groups.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
-The Career Center can provide advice about internships, future employment opportunities and getting handson experience in your major.
+The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at ApplyTexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.